meglovell/SeaExplorerLanguage/README.md

 # SeaExplorerLanguage
-This is a simple Sea Explorer Language
+This is a simple Sea Explorer Language.